 However, as a result of tribe migrations, this language started to evolve and divide itself into various dialects and later into separate languages.
 This is how the Slavic language group came to be and divided into three subgroups: West Slavic, East Slavic, and South Slavic language.

-Furthermore, the West Slavic languages divided into three subgroups: Czech-Slovak, Lechitic, and Sorbian.
+Furthermore, the West Slavic languages are divided into three subgroups: Czech-Slovak, Lechitic, and Sorbian.
 The Czech language belongs to the Czech-Slovak subgroup together with Slovak (which is why Czech and Slovak are mutually intelligible), while Polish falls under the Lechitic group.

 Both the Polish and the Czech languages almost disappeared entirely due to historical events.
 In the 17th century, the Czech language suffered a near-extinction after the outbreak of a thirty-year religious war.
 Due to the war, the population of the Czech Republic fell significantly, together with the linguistically-gifted elite.